 You could pick a channel like Youtube and immerse yourself only to realise that you must choose a more precise focus.
-Now, you might try to get a handle on Let’s Play-walkthroughs specifically, only to learn that you have to dedicate yourself to a certain genre of gaming—or to specific game developers.
+Now, you might try getting a handle on Let’s Play walkthroughs, only to learn that you must dedicate yourself to a particular gaming genre.

-Into the rabbit hole, we go.
-Every time you scratch a new shiny digital surface, it’s easy to become overwhelmed.
+Every time you scratch a new shiny digital surface, an even bigger online universe opens up.
 And then—FOMO, again.

-As a public relations professional who’s into digital communication for a living, I would suggest another way of looking at it.
-As I see it, you shouldn’t be pushing yourself to look for everything all at once.
+As a public relations professional who’s been into digital communication for a living, I would suggest another way of looking at it.
+As I see it, you shouldn’t push yourself to look for everything all at once.

 The other day in Stockholm, I walked past a local store for office supplies.
-There was a Pokestop right outside their storefront as circumstance would have it.
-1A Pokestop is a virtual in-game feature of the popular mobile game Pokémon Go, a game that blends with real-world locations.
+There was a Pokestop right outside their storefront, as circumstance would have it.
+3A Pokestop is a virtual in-game feature of the popular mobile game Pokémon Go, a game that blends with real-world locations.

-In an attempt to grab this marketing opportunity, they got into Pokémon Go and added lures to the Pokestop—which they clearly advertised on a written sign in one of their window displays.
-2Again, for those of you who aren’t up to speed with all things Niantic; a lure is a virtual item and part of the game.
-By placing your lure at a Pokestop, you attract virtual creatures for … Continue reading
+In an attempt to grab this marketing opportunity, they got into Pokémon Go and added lures to the Pokestop—which they advertised on a written sign in one of their window displays.
+4Again, for those who aren’t up to speed with all things Niantic, a lure is a virtual item and part of the game.
+By placing your lure at a Pokestop, you attract virtual creatures for other players … Continue reading

 I got curious and found a café across the street.
-In an hour, two Pokémon Go players, both less than 15 years old, stopped by the Pokestop outside the storefront, but none of them cared about entering the office supply store.
+In an hour, two Pokémon Go players, less than 15 years old, stopped by the Pokestop outside the storefront, but none cared about entering the office supply store.

-Boldly, I assumed that Pokémon Go players, in general, aren’t in the market to stock up on printer ink.
+Boldly, I assumed that Pokémon Go players generally aren’t in the market to stock up on printer ink.
 Reasonable, right?

 It got me thinking.

-I checked the office supplier’s website and wasn’t optimized for mobile.
+I checked the office supplier’s website, which wasn’t optimised for mobile.
 The website couldn’t tell me whether or not they had certain products in stock or not.
-Wouldn’t their marketing efforts had been better spent on jacking up their site?
+Wouldn’t their marketing efforts have been better spent jacking up their site?

 Don’t get me wrong:

-Still, there’s something to be said about taking risks when there’s plenty of low-hanging fruit around.
+Still, there’s something to be said about taking unnecessary gambles when there’s plenty of other low-hanging fruit.

 The question we should be asking ourselves:

-The FOMO filter: Before experimenting with new and exciting online trends, ask yourself: have you exhausted all existing and business-relevant PR and marketing opportunities?
+The FOMO filter: Before experimenting with exciting online trends, ask yourself: have you exhausted all existing PR- and marketing opportunities?

-Businesses can’t afford to jump on each and every online bandwagon (Clubhouse, anyone?
-Next up—Metaverse?) that seems to be in vogue right now.
+Businesses can’t afford to jump on every online bandwagon (Clubhouse, anyone?
+Or perhaps—the Metaverse?) that seems to be in vogue.

 It turns us into FOMO-suffering neophiliacs.
-We fall prey to our own strategies of manufacturing artificial scarcity.
+We fall prey to our strategies of manufacturing artificial scarcity.

-In the case of office supply stores, they should probably be total PR- and marketing nerds about inbound marketing, Google AdWords, customer loyalty, market research, online conversion, search engine optimisation, and e-commerce.
+The office supply store’s marketing team should be excited about inbound marketing, Google AdWords, customer loyalty, market research, online conversion, search engine optimisation, and e-commerce.
+Instead of Pokémon Go.

-So, Anne and everyone else struggling to keep up, you really don’t have to catch them all!
+So, Anne and everyone else struggling to keep up, you don’t have to catch them all!